andrvyal/postmessenger/README.md

 ##### Parameters

+`params` Optional parameter.
+It is an object that contains the following properties:

 `params.channel` Optional parameter.
 Channel is a kind of a filter: messenger sends messages with the channel specified and receives messages with the same channel only.
 Default channel is `"default"`.

 `params.origin` Optional parameter.
 Specifies an origin that should match the URL of the target window.
 Default origin is `"*"`.